grafana/agent/docs/operation-guide.md

    from the machines they run on.
 2. [Hashmod sharding](#hashmod-sharding) allows you to roughly shard the discovered set of targets by using hashmod/keep relabel rules.
-3. The [scraping service](./scraping-service.md) allows you to cluster Grafana Agents and have them distrubute per-tenant configs throughout the cluster.
+3. The [scraping service]({{< relref "./scraping-service.md" >}}) allows you to cluster Grafana Agents and have them distribute per-tenant configs throughout the cluster.

 Each has their own set of tradeoffs: